scholarist/gittexts/README.md

 September 6 2011
 Update

-Think of this as more an experiment in public writing using git.
+This is an experiment in public writing using git.
 Instead of a blog or a website, I'm using Github, mostly without the nice bloggy add-ons that the service provides.